497th Air Expeditionary Group: World War II

 The unit was established in late 1943 as the 497th Bombardment Group at El Paso Army Air Base, Texas, a Boeing B-29 Superfortress very heavy bombardment group.
 The unit's original operational squadrons were the 869th, 870th, 871st, and 872d Bombardment Squadrons.
 It was also assigned four bombardment maintenance squadrons (one paired with each of its operational squadrons) and a photographic laboratory.
 The group's initial cadre was drawn from the 491st Bombardment Group.

 In December the group moved on paper to Clovis Army Air Field, New Mexico, although its ground personnel moved to Pratt Army Air Field, Kansas, where they were attached to the 40th Bombardment Group to begin training.
 At Clovis, the group began to man its air echelon by January 1944.
 The 497th drew heavily on aircrews of the 480th Antisubmarine Group who were returning to the United States from duty in England and Africa to fill out its flying squadrons.
 Aircrew training at Clovis was limited to ground training, although some flying in Boeing B-17 Flying Fortress and Consolidated B-24 Liberator aircraft assigned to the 73d Bombardment Wing was accomplished.
 Key personnel trained with the Army Air Forces School of Applied Tactics at Orlando Army Air Base, Florida.

 In April 1944, the group air and ground echelons united at Pratt.
 Here the 497th finally received newly manufactured Boeing B-29 Superfortresses the following month, although it continued to fly B-17s as well due to continuing engine problems with the B-29s.
 In May the United States Army Air Forces reorganized its very heavy bombardment units.
 The 872d Bombardment Squadron and the bombardment maintenance squadrons were inactivated and their personnel absorbed into the remaining three squadrons.

-The 497th deployed to Pacific Theater of Operations, with the ground echelon sailing 30 July on the SS Fairisle, passing through Honolulu and Eniwetok before arriving at Saipan on 20 September.
-Upon arrival the group's personnel were engaged in construction.
+The 497th deployed to Pacific Theater of Operations, with the ground echelon sailing on 30 July on the SS Fairisle, passing through Honolulu and Eniwetok before arriving at Saipan on 20 September.
+Upon arrival, the group's personnel were engaged in construction.
 By mid-October most personnel were able to move into Quonset huts from the tents which they were assigned on arrival.
 The aircrews began departing Kansas on 6 October, ferrying their aircraft to Saipan via a 6500 nautical mile route, with the last B-29 arriving on 30 October.
 The headquarters and staff elements flew to Saipan aboard Air Transport Command Douglas C-54 Skymaster aircraft.
-At Saipan the group became part of the XXI Bomber Command at Isely Field.
+At Saipan, the group became part of the XXI Bomber Command at Isely Field.